Microsoft 365 (i.e. Office 365)

 MailArchiva Cloud setup

-Visit https://office365.archiva.com (USA) or https://office365.mailarchiva.eu (EU) and signup to the MailArchiva Cloud.
+Visit https://office365.archiva.com (USA) or https://office365.mailarchiva.eu (EU) and sign up for the MailArchiva Cloud.

-After signup, create a journal rule as described below.
+After sign-up, create a journal rule as described below.

-Create a journal rule
+A. Create a journal rule

 From within the Exchange Admin Center: